 - Your personality.
 If your book is of an appropriate subject matter, don’t be afraid to show your personality in your bio.
 What are your hobbies, your interests, your weird personality traits?
 If you’re a witty, clever person, your bio should reflect that.

-Write multiple versions.
 One should be very short (~ 25 words) and contain the name of your most recent book, to use for article bylines, and one should be around 100 words for your book cover and website.
 Finally, be prepared to edit the bio for each publication you need it for.
-For example, you may not mention your obsession with designer shoes in your main bio, but if you’re writing an article for a shopping magazine, those readers would find interest in your unhealthy Manolo Blahnik collection.
+For example, you may not mention your obsession with designer shoes in your main author bio, but if you’re writing an article for a shopping magazine, those readers would find interest in your unhealthy Manolo Blahnik collection.

 Finally, have a few honest friends and colleagues review your bio.
 Aside from being able to benefit from a final proofread, you may realize you left out an important factoid or gone on for too long about Jingles and Meriwether.